 Vision | For me, being a Jew is a constant source of amazement — it as if I have been given an amazing gift over and over again, in which I always discover something new.
 My mission as a rabbi is to make this gift accessible to more people and to help demystify Judaism for them.
 I use the worlds of Torah and prayer to help Jews understand their lives as rich dialogues between their lived experiences, the journeys of their souls, and the wisdom, depth, and stories of our tradition.
 I am a guide, shining the light a little ahead, even as I do not always know the way; a weaver, weaving their stories and our people’s story together; a midwife listening deeply to help them give birth to their inchoate longings and their truths; and a connector, helping them to connect those truths to our people’s story, helping them connect to one another to build a sustaining and sustainable community, and to connect to the deep needs of our community here in New Haven and in our world.

-Rabbi Ariel Stone serves independent Congregation Shir Tikvah, in Portland, OR, which she helped to found in 2002.
-She also created and guides TischPDX which supports emerging Jewish leadership on Portland Oregon’s East Side.
+Rabbi Ariel Stone serves independent Congregation Shir Tikvah, in Portland, OR, which she helped to found in 2002; she is not affiliated with any rabbinical or congregational American Jewish movement.
 She was ordained by Hebrew Union College-Jewish Institute of Religion in 1991 and completed a doctoral degree in Jewish studies at the Spertus Institute in Chicago under Dr. Byron Sherwin in 2010.
 She is a graduate of the Mandel Leadership Institute in Jerusalem.
-After serving as an assistant rabbi and educational director at a Reform congregation in Miami, Ariel worked in conjunction with the World Union of Progressive Judaism and with the Joint Distribution Committee to help build Jewish prayer and learning communities in Kiev, Ukraine.
-She has been active with the Oregon Board of Rabbis where she worked collaboratively to create a Jewish community chaplain position, a community mikveh, a local Hesed Shel Emet to support Jewish burial for all, and a community free loan fund.
-In 2017 she convened Portland’s Interfaith Clergy Resistance.
-Ariel is the author of Because All is One, a book on the mystical sefirot and the implications for sacred community and two books on death and Judaism, The Alef-Bet of Death and the companion volume, Dying As A Jew.
-Ariel enjoys hiking and road biking when not reading.
+After serving as an assistant rabbi and educational director at a congregation in Miami, Ariel worked in conjunction with the World Union of Progressive Judaism and the American Jewish Joint Distribution Committee to help build Jewish prayer and learning communities in Kiev, Ukraine.
+With the Oregon Board of Rabbis she worked collaboratively to create a Jewish community chaplain position, a community mikveh, a local Hesed Shel Emet to support Jewish burial for all, and a community free loan fund.
+In 2017 she convened Portland’s Interfaith Clergy Resistance, an organization focused upon police abolition.
+In 2018 she co-created TischPDX, an incubator for innovative Jewish organizing on Portland Oregon’s East Side.
+Ariel enjoys hiking, snow skiing and road biking when not reading.